rescript-association/genType/DEVELOPMENT.md

 ## Releasing to npm (Maintainers only)

-Use the GitHub web iterface to download the artifact `gentype-npm.tar` (might need to manually zip it if publish fails).
+Use the GitHub web iterface to download the artifact `gentype-npm.tar.gz` (might need to manually zip it if downloading unzips it).

 ```
 # Dry run for testing
-npm publish gentype-npm.tar --dry-run
+npm publish gentype-npm.tar.gz --dry-run

 # Publish package as @latest
-npm publish gentype-npm.tar
+npm publish gentype-npm.tar.gz

 # Publish package with @beta tag
-npm publish gentype-npm.tar --tag beta
+npm publish gentype-npm.tar.gz --tag beta
 ```

 Consult the [npm publish](https://docs.npmjs.com/cli/publish) documentation for more options.